BITSS/ACRE/docs/05-robust.md

                                             |___[code] clean_raw_3.py
                                             |___[code] clean_raw_4.py

 This simplified tree gives you a list of potential files where you could test different reasonable specifications.
 Here we suggest two types of contributions to robustness checks: contributing to mapping the universe of robustness checks and contributing to testing reasonable specifications.
-Both contributions should be recorded in the ACRE platform (under development) refering to files in a specific reproduction package.
+Both contributions should be recorded in the ACRE platform (under development) referring to files in a specific reproduction package.

 ## Mapping the universe of robustness checks